jasongrg1/Hangman/README.md

 python hangman.py
 ```

-Choose letters to try guess the mystery word.
+Choose letters to try to guess the mystery word.

 There is a limited number of attempts.

 ## File Structure
 - `hangman/`
   - `hangman.py`
 - `LICENSE.txt`